cloud-ark/kubeplus/Guidelines.md

 It also helps with finding runtime composition tree of your Custom Resource instances.
 If all the Operators are correctly handling OwnerReferences, then the garbage collection benefit will get extended for the entire workflow consisting of Custom Resources.

-### Document Resource dependency information of your Custom Resources

-In order to use your Custom Resource correctly, other Kubernetes built-in resource or Custom Resource from same or different Operator may need to be created first.
-Explicitly document such dependencies as part of your Operator's man page.
-This information will be useful for Application developers in creating workflows consisting of Custom and built-in resources.
-You can also use our KubePlus API Add-on which provides ``PlatformWorkflow`` CRD to capture this type of dependency information.
-KubePlus API Add-on uses this information for several purposes such as - preventing out-of-order creation of Kubernetes resources, ensuring that Custom or built-in resources that are in use as part of some workflows are not inadvertently deleted.

 ### Define Custom Resource Spec Validation rules as part of Custom Resource Definition YAML